Chapter 7: Class Template Instantiation

 $

-However, this is not true for the non-template classes.
-Let us define a non-template class and see how it is different from the template class.
-Let us have a look at the following code:
+However, this is not true for non-template classes.
+Let us define a non-template class and see how it differs:

 #ifndef __SAMPLE_TEMPLATE_H__